 Within the Flowchart, List view, or Notifications tabs, the library can be accessed via the tag on the far right of the window.

 In the document editor, click Insert variable to see a list of your bot's variables & calculations.

 Create a variable

 First, head to either List View or Flowchart.
-Then click on the Variables library tag, found on the right side of the dashboard.
+Then click on the Variables library tag located on the right side of the Dashboard.

-When you first open up the Variables library, you will see:
+When you first open up the Variables library, you'll see:

 - A drop-down field containing a list of existing calculations

 - An overview of all of your existing response and calculation variables

 - A purple 'Create new variable' button